sebat2004/greeney/README.md

 Lannelongue, L., Grealey, J., Inouye, M. (2021).
 Green Algorithms: Quantifying the Carbon Footprint of Computation.
 Advanced Science, 2100707. https://doi.org/10.1002/advs.202100707

 ## 📄 License 📄 ##
-This project is supported by the MIT license.
+This project is supported by the [MIT License](https://opensource.org/license/MIT).

 ## ⚠️ Disclaimer ⚠️ ##
 Greeney is a project for educational and environmental awareness purposes.
 The carbon emission calculations are estimates based on available data and should not be considered as exact measurements for regulatory or compliance purposes.